|

 You have a number of choices on what to do.
 Just decide what's

 important to you, and then act accordingly.
-Just remember that whatever you choose, it will influence which dance opportunities are available to you, so be sure to weigh possible consequences of any choice you make and ensure you can make peace with them.
+Just remember that whatever you choose, it will influence which dance opportunities are available to you, so be sure to weigh possible consequences of any choice you make and ensure you can be comfortable with the outcome.

 — Shira